Dill: Asia and Middle East

 In Taiwan, it is also commonly used as a filling in steamed buns (baozi) and dumplings (jiaozi).

 In Vietnam, the use of dill in cooking is regional.
 It is used mainly in northern Vietnamese cuisine.

-Middle Eastern uses
+Middle East

-In Arab countries, dill seed, called ain jaradeh (grasshopper's eye), is used as a spice in cold dishes such as fattoush and pickles.
-In Arab countries of the Persian Gulf, dill is called shibint and is used mostly in fish dishes.
-In Egypt, dillweed is commonly used to flavour cabbage dishes, including mahshi koronb (stuffed cabbage leaves).
+In Arab countries, dill seed, called ain jaradeh (grasshopper's eye), is used as a spice in cold dishes such as 'fattoush' and pickles.
+In Arab countries of the Persian Gulf, dill is called 'shibint' and is used mostly in fish dishes.
+In Egypt, dillweed is commonly used to flavour cabbage dishes, including 'mahshi koronb' (stuffed cabbage leaves).

-In Israel, dill weed is used in salads and also to flavour omelettes, often alongside parsley.

-Use in medicine

-Indians have traditionally consumed dill seeds to treat their gastrointestinal problems like indigestion and flatulence, it also has mildly diuretic properties.